 Ever heard of Liberty Bottleworks?
 Its founder's well-spoken reply to an ugly Facebook post spoke volumes to observers and resulted in the small business's being inundated with support.
 That's how you keep your head in the game.

-Here are four ways you can keep your head in the game and harness the power of social listening to stay at the forefront of your customers' minds.
+Here are four ways you can keep your head in the game and harness the power of social media listening tools to stay at the forefront of your customers' minds.

 1. Be more nimble and quick than Jack over the candlestick

 We are in the age of lightning-fast technology, and our patience is MIA.
 By the time someone posts an inquiry on social media, he wants the answer... yesterday.